pragmarb/pragma/doc/03-the-show-operation.md

 end
 ```

-To override the decorator you can call the usual `#instance_decorator`.
+To override the decorator you can call the usual `#decorator`.